 How far out is my planning horizon?
 Yours?
 Are we setting our ministries up only for success during our watches or are we setting them up for our successors’ successes?

-I attended an international convention once where a Japanese man gave a plenary speech about long range planning.
-He said he had a 300 year plan for his family.
-He said great things take longer than a single lifetime to be accomplished, so he had a plan for himself, his kids, his grandkids and on and on.
-That seemed ridiculous to me, because who knows what will happen to any family over a 300 year period?
-Will his kids have any kids?
+I attended an international convention once where a man gave a plenary speech about long-range planning.
+He said he had a 300-year plan for his family.
+He said great things take longer than a single lifetime to be accomplished, so he had a plan for himself, his kids, his grandkids, and on and on.
+That seemed unreasonable to me, because who knows what will happen to any family over a 300-year period?
+Will his kids even have any kids?
 He never said what the plan was, but how could it account for societal change, economic upheavals, personal choices, and technological innovations?

 A decision to plant a forest in the present makes it more likely that in the future the wood would be available.
-It doesn’t guarantee it will be; there could be a fire that destroys the forest only forty years before the wood is needed, but it has a higher probability of success in the future than hoping that an old forest will exist in five hundred years that will be available for harvesting.
+It doesn’t guarantee it will be—there could be a fire that destroys the forest only 40 years before the wood is needed—but it has a higher probability of success in the future than hoping that an old forest will exist in 500 years that will be available for harvesting.